vroncevic/ats_utilities/README.md

 python setup.py install
 ```

-Or You can use docker to to create image/container.
+Or You can use docker to create image/container.

 :sparkles: